Ceannanach

 Gregory Ceannanach, early Irish missionary, fl. c.
 490-500?

 Biography

-Ceannach's original name is said to have been Gregory, the former name only associated with him after his death.
+Ceannanach's original name is said to have been Gregory, the former name only associated with him after his death.

 He was a very early Christian missionary who worked in what is now called Connemara in the late 5th/early 6th centuries.
 He may be associated with the western mission of Saint Patrick.
+He is believed to have been a native of Iararna to the south east of the Aran Islands but he might also have been a foreign missionary associated with St. Patrick or St. Palladius.